negarbaharmand/negarbaharmand.github.io/_posts/2023-09-29-calculator.md

 ---
 title: Calculator React App
 date: 2023-09-29 08:00:00 +0200
-categories: [JavaScript, React]
+categories: [JavaScript, React, Project]
-tags: [javascript, react] # TAG names should always be lowercase
+tags: [javascript, react, project] # TAG names should always be lowercase
 ---

 This project is a calculator React app.
 I used the CSS Grid to lay out the whole calculator.
 The output box contains two sections, including current-operand (where we are in the act of typing) and previous-operand(the last number and the operation sign).